outsidedav/swift/starter_kit/starter_kits.md

 # Creating Swift apps with Starter Kits
 {: #intro}

-The {{site.data.keyword.cloud_notm}} Developer Console for Apple enables Apple developers to create apps from a variety of starter kits, provision and connect key {{site.data.keyword.cloud_notm}}-optimized services, and then quickly download working code or set up for continuous delivery.
+The {{site.data.keyword.cloud_notm}} Developer Console for Apple enables Apple developers to create apps from various starter kits, provision and connect key {{site.data.keyword.cloud_notm}}-optimized services, and then quickly download working code or set up for continuous delivery.
 Users are able to create, view, configure, and manage your app, as well as download your app's code.
 Using starter kits helps you to quickly evaluate, and test {{site.data.keyword.cloud_notm}} services with a brand new app.

 Ready to jump in?
 Visit the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits) now to get started.
 {: tip}